seatonullberg/libatompack/deps/README.md

 ## utest.h
 Package `utest.h` is the unit testing framework used in this project.
 This package is licensed under the [Unlicense](utest.h/LICENSE) and was originally sourced from https://github.com/sheredom/utest.h.git.

+## vector.h
+Package `vector.h` provides an implementation of a dynamically sized array of elements.
+This package is licensed under the [MIT License](vector.h/LICENSE) and was originally sourced from https://github.com/seatonullberg/vector.h.